Travel.State.Gov > International Travel > Learn About Your Destination > Kenya International Travel Information

 Injuries and fatalities involving two-wheeled motorcycle taxis, called “boda bodas,” are equally common.
 Boda bodas often fail to observe basic safety precautions and ignore traffic rules.
 Inter-city nighttime road travel should be avoided due to the poor road and streetlight conditions and the threat of banditry throughout the country.
 U.S. government personnel are prohibited from using boda bodas.

 During the rainy season, some unpaved roads are impassable even with four-wheel drive vehicles with high clearance.
 Travelers are urged to consult with local officials regarding road conditions.

 See our Road Safety page for more information.

-Maritime: Mariners planning travel to Kenya should check for U.S. maritime advisories and alerts at the Maritime Administration (MARAD) website.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website.
+Maritime Travel: Mariners planning travel to Kenya should also check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings.